dandavison/temporalio-sdk-python/docs/api-sdk-discrepancies.md

 ---

-## 3. Entire APIs NOT Implemented in Python SDK
+## 2. Entire APIs NOT Implemented in Python SDK

+These are expected per design docs - pause/reset/update-options are "MLP GA" scope, not pre-release.

 ---

-## 4. Summary Table
+## 3. Summary Table

 | Feature | In API | In Python SDK | Notes |
 |---------|--------|---------------|-------|